 How will you celebrate your 89th Birthday?
 Rotarian-For-Life Jerry Kanter of the Kinston Evening Rotary Club decided he will swim 89 laps.
 Jerry will do his birthday swim at his favorite pool at the Woodmen Community Center in Kinston, NC.
 Those who know Jerry, know his passion for swimming.
 He has competed in every North […]read more

 The CART Fund is pleased to announce follow-on funding for the research project begun by Ben Bahr, Ph.D. with a 2014 CART Grant.read more

-The CART Fund is pleased to announce that Chihiro Sato, Ph.D., Washington University in St. Louis School of Medicine, has been selected to receive a 2016 Alzheimer’s research grant, in the amount of $125,000.
+The CART Fund is pleased to announce that Thomas J. Anastasio, Ph.D., University of Illinois, has been selected to receive a 2016 Alzheimer’s research grant in the amount of $50,000.
 The grant will be awarded on May 3, 2016 at the annual meeting of The CART Fund in Columbia, SC.

 Research Project: Computational identification of possible combinations of existing drugs that reduce inflammation in AD with minimal side effects

 Chronic inflammation is as destructive for the brain as it is for the rest of the body, and all neurodegenerative diseases, including Alzheimer Disease (AD), have a prominent inflammatory component.
 Many researchers now believe that inflammation is one of the main causes of nerve cell loss in AD.
 The cells that produce inflammation in the brain are called microglia.
 Like other immune-system cells, the behavior of microglia is extremely complex.read more